Spanish cruiser Méndez Núñez: 1939–1952

 Méndez Núñez as an anti-aircraft cruiser in 1950.

 Model of Méndez Núñez as an anti-aircraft cruiser.

 In the summer of 1939, Méndez Núñez arrived at Ferrol, where her six 152 mm guns were removed and transferred to the Spanish Army for use in coastal artillery batteries.
 The Junta Modernizadora de Cruceros (Cruiser Modernization Board) decided to convert her into an anti-aircraft cruiser.
 The conversion began at Ferrol in June 1943 and was completed in 1947.
 She emerged from the conversion with her three funnels reduced to two more streamlined ones, her bridge raised, and her bow lengthened.
 As reconstructed, her full-load displacement became 6,312 tons, her length 142.3 m, her beam 13.86 m, and her draft 5.4 m.
 Her powerplant and maximum speed remained unchanged, but her range became 5,300 nmi at 10 kn.
 Delivered to the Spanish Navy on 29 March 1947 without her armament, she proceeded to the Arsenal de La Carraca at San Fernando to have her new armament installed.
-It consisted of eight 120 mm guns in single mounts, ten 37 mm guns in five double mounts, four quadruple 20 mm guns, six 533 mm torpedo tubes in two triple mounts (reduced from her previous twelves tubes in four triple mounts), four anti-submarine mortars, and a depth charge rack with a capacity of six depth charges.
+It consisted of eight 120 mm guns in single mounts, ten 37 mm guns in five double mounts, four quadruple 20 mm guns, six 533 mm torpedo tubes in two triple mounts (reduced from her previous twelve tubes in four triple mounts), four anti-submarine mortars, and a depth charge rack with a capacity of six depth charges.